Paroca72/nester/README.md

 #### NESTER QUEUE
 The Widget list will be treated like a queue.
 Every **"next"** calling will consume the next item in the list.
-This is very useful when you are using "multi-child" Widget inside your list.
+This is useful when you using "multi-child" Widgets inside your list.

 ###### Original code
 ```dart